 SIM, also known as Subscriber Identity Module, started as a thumb-sized integrated mini circuit board made of plastic.
 It is an integral part of a smartphone and is used to store important information like the International Mobile Subscriber Identity (IMSI) number along with the identification key.

 SIM cards usually have a few hundred kilobytes storage capacities where you can store your contacts.
 The IMSI number is a unique identification identity of the user, which is stored in a 64-bit field and is sent to the mobile device to the user.
-SIM cards can be used in smartphones, watches, tablets as well as computers.
+They can be used in smartphones, watches, tablets as well as computers.

 SIM card authentication